Queen Elizabeth's Hospital: Facilities

 The school has four ICT suites and several sets of laptops, and most classrooms contain Smart Boards.
-Boys are given a school email address and can connect to the school network from home to access files and other resources.
+Pupils are given a school email address and can connect to the school network from home to access files and other resources.

 The school library, located at the top of the main building, contains more than 10,000 books and takes 35 periodicals, including magazines and national newspapers.
 Pupil librarians help to run the library and the role of Head Librarian is given to a student in the Upper Sixth.

 The school possesses 23 acres of playing fields outside Bristol, near the village of Failand, which are managed in partnership with Bristol City F.C., who use the land for training.

 The Sixth Form centre includes its own IT suite, communal study area and common room, with a cafeteria serving hot and cold food at break and lunchtimes.

-They have recently opened a new £3.5million ceramic and science block and have recently completed a £2.5 million redevelopment of their playing fields near Failand.
+They have recently opened a new £3.5 million ceramic and science block and have recently completed a £2.5 million redevelopment of their playing fields near Failand.